 Proceed with caution

-– Caution is key when employees are handling or near hot surfaces or substances.
+– Caution is key when employees are near hot surfaces or substances.
 Warning signage can keep workers aware of these potential hazards.

 – No matter what precautions are implemented, accidents can still happen.
 The key is to be prepared for when they do.
 Workers should be aware of the location of any fire-extinguishing equipment, first aid kits and eyewash stations – just in case.